Hero Background

 The first step is to look at your asking price.
 To get a timely sale at the right price, both you and your agent will need to do your homework to nail it.
 Ask yourself if it is realistic in the current market.

 Have you compared your asking price to similar properties in your area that have recently sold?
-You may need to readjust your sale price expectations if you are not getting any bites.
-If you are selling at auction remember that the reserve price is the lowest price you are willing to sell your property for.
+What feedback have you been getting from buyers?
+You may need to readjust your sale price expectations if you're not getting any bites.
+If you're selling at auction remember that the reserve price is the lowest price you are willing to sell your property for.

-"You may need to readjust your sale price expectations if you are not getting any bites"
+"You may need to readjust your sale price expectations if you're not getting any bites"

 Have you selected the right agent to sell your home?